eepyfemboi/AmongUsVRHacks/README.md

 # AmongUsVRHacks
-a melonloader hack client for amongus vr (only works for steamvr/pc)
+a melonloader hack client for amongus vr (only officially works for steamvr/pc, might work on quest with lemonloader)

 ## THIS IS FOR EDUCATIONAL PURPOSES ONLY